-MLKD gets asked this question almost daily.
+MLKD gets asked the question “What cabinet brand is the best value?” almost daily.
 Below is our response from a recent question on our most popular blog.
 Link to that Blog here.

 Thanks in advance!

 Homeowners constantly ask us what’s the best cabinet brand for their money.
 The answer is complicated and not the simplistic answer people look for.

 You must understand that the cost of cabinetry isn’t directly related to how well the cabinetry is built and durability.
 Cabinet pricing is more about the available choices and the ability to customize.

 There are inexpensive well-made cabinet brands that mass produce standard cabinet sizing in popular door styles and finishes.
 Shaker or recessed panel white, off-white, and grey colors are common in these brands.
 US manufacturers have their doors and fronts built and finished outside the US where labor and materials are a fraction of the cost.
 This is how they can sell a well-built cabinet so inexpensively.
 We think Fabuwood is the best of these brands, but there are other very similar brands as well.